SAP CX Trends 2025: What Every B2B Company Needs to Know

 1. How Is AI Changing SAP Sales Cloud V2?

 Sixty-one per cent of B2B buyers prefer a rep-free buying experience (Gartner, 2025).
-When buyers self-serve, sales teams need AI to focus on the deals that matter.
+When buyers self-serve, sales teams need AI to zero in on the deals that actually matter.

-The migration from Sales Cloud V1 (C4C) to V2 is accelerating, and the driver isn’t features — it’s AI.
-V2’s native integration with SAP Joule brings conversational AI directly into the sales rep’s workflow: deal coaching, call summaries, and next-best-action recommendations.
+The V1 (C4C) to V2 migration is picking up speed in every engagement we run.
+And the driver isn’t features.
+It’s AI.
+V2’s native integration with SAP Joule puts conversational AI right inside the sales rep’s workflow: deal coaching, call summaries, next-best-action recommendations.
+It’s a neat step forward from where things were even a year ago.

-Organisations that complete the V2 migration in 2025 are positioned to take advantage of these capabilities as they reach production maturity later in the year.
+I’ve been telling clients since late 2024: if you complete the V2 migration in 2025, you’re in a solid position to take advantage of these capabilities as they hit production maturity later in the year.
+The ones who waited are now scrambling.

 2. Is Composable Commerce Now the Default?

 Ninety-one per cent of organisations increased composable/MACH infrastructure investment last year, with 90% reporting ROI met or exceeded expectations (MACH Alliance, 2025).
-Composable isn’t experimental — it’s the dominant architecture for new builds.
+Composable isn’t experimental anymore.
+It’s the de facto architecture for new builds.

 3. Why Is CDP Becoming Central Infrastructure?

-The CDP was once a nice-to-have for marketing teams.
-In 2025, it’s emerging as the integration backbone between commerce, service, and marketing.
-Brands that have a unified customer profile can act on real-time signals — cart abandonment, support escalations, churn risk — across every touchpoint simultaneously.
+The CDP used to be a nice-to-have for marketing teams.
+Not anymore.
+In 2025 it’s becoming the integration backbone between commerce, service, and marketing.
+When you have a unified customer profile, you can act on real-time signals (cart abandonment, support escalations, churn risk) across every touchpoint at once.
+That’s where the real value sits.

-SAP CDP’s native connectors to Emarsys, Commerce Cloud, and Service Cloud make it the obvious choice for SAP-centric organisations.
+SAP CDP’s native connectors to Emarsys, Commerce Cloud, and Service Cloud make it the obvious choice if you’re already in the SAP ecosystem.
+Don’t fight the plumbing that’s already there.

 4. Why Is Emarsys Expanding into B2B?

-The combination of Emarsys’s AI-driven personalisation with B2B-specific segments (purchase frequency, product category affinity, account-level data) produces measurable uplift in repeat business.
+Emarsys made its name in B2C retail.
+But we’re now seeing serious adoption in B2B: distributor loyalty programmes, partner enablement campaigns, re-engagement workflows.
+The pattern is crisp.
+Combine Emarsys’s AI-driven personalisation with B2B-specific segments (purchase frequency, product category affinity, account-level data) and you get measurable uplift in repeat business.

 5. Is Integration Still the Biggest Risk?